SawFowl/GuiShopManager/README.md

 # GuiShopManager

 ##### Info
-Plugin for creating in-game stores and auction on Sponge servers. \
+Plugin for creating in-game shops and auction on Sponge servers. \
 Requires the LocaleAPI plugin.

 ##### Permissions